EDUCATOR COACH:

 ADVOCATE FOR CHANGE / CIVIC ENGAGEMENT:

 I highly encourage you to take time to speak up and write your concerns, ideas, and suggestions to your appropriate political representative such as city council member, mayor, public advocate, governor, assembly person, senator or congressional representative, or a local government administrator/official to better our world.
 You are very capable of initiating change in the world, especially if you have a good or worthwhile idea.
 If you are just beginning your practice of civic engagement, it may be more impactful to work locally.
 Find something that would improve your neighborhood and figure out what it would take to make it happen.
-Speak and meet with people, and most importantly write letters!

 ASPIRING MUSICIAN:

 Anyone who knows me personally knows I bake delicious cookies, (chocolate chip, snicker doodles, oatmeal raisin), bake a hearty loaf of whole wheat bread, and can split an arrow at 18 meters, but not everyone knows I aspire to be a guitarist.
 I have started practicing guitar regularly, and lessons on You Tube make learning easier.
 Give me a few years!
 It takes a lot of practice, work, effort and repetition to get any good at any art form.
 But I see signs of progress.
-I promise to post some soundtracks eventually, and who knows - maybe I’ll perform a short set with a few other musicians someday!
+I promise to post some soundtracks eventually, and who knows - maybe I’ll perform a short set with a few other musicians someday.

-SUMMARY & CLOSING THOUGHTS:
+CLOSING THOUGHTS:

 As you can see, even within my human flaws and frailties, I manage to survive and maintain a positive outlook in good times and bad.
 I treasure this resiliency and am grateful for having faith and belief in things greater than ourselves.
 Thank you to supporters and friends who understand the service and leadership I have provided in the past; who value the guidance, advisement, and coaching I presently offer to others; and who continue to nurture and encourage my ongoing creative development as an aspiring musician.
 Most importantly I want to thank you, as a visitor, for taking time to read this and believing more deeply in yourself as an agent of change – for your own life, for your local community, or for our world.
 There are certainly many issues and challenges around us that need to be addressed.